maneike/maneike/README.md

 👈 That's me.
 My name is **Martin Chełminiak**.
 I go by `maneike` in most online places.

 ## I'm a Junior Developer.
 I'm a third-year computer science student at UAM in Poznań, Poland.
-In the future I would like to become a software architect, but for the time being I am studying and reading literature related to high-performing software engineering and high-quality software development.
+Currently working as a junior developer at a wonderful company named Tonik.
+Somewhen in the future I would like to become a software architect, but for the time being I am studying and reading literature related to high-performing software engineering and high-quality software development.

 ## Tools Stack: